2 Key Ways to Simplify Healthy Eating

 And it’s not that we need to remove these things forever, necessarily, but to take them out of our daily routine and only eat these types of things occasionally.

 Eating real food instead of worrying about calories and macros has become my new normal and it has improved my relationship with food and with my body.
-I don’t look at food as something that I need to manage anymore, but instead I appreciate food for how it keeps me looking and feeling my best!
+I don’t look at food as something that I need to manage anymore, but instead, I appreciate food for how it keeps me looking and feeling my best!

 2. Cook at Home

-The second key way to simplify healthy eating is to cook at home, because the biggest way to eat healthy on a consistent basis is to be in control over what you eat.
+The second key way to simplify healthy eating is to cook at home because the biggest way to eat healthy on a consistent basis is to be in control over what you eat.

 Home cooking doesn’t have to be hard or even result in a Pinterest-worthy masterpiece of a meal to be effective.
-I have Seasonal Meal Guides to help you plan for simple meals every week full of real food recipes.
+I have Seasonal Meal Guides to help you plan simple meals every week full of real food recipes.

 To cook at home will require one important skill to tackle: Meal Planning!

 You can simplify healthy eating by meal planning.
 Meal planning has saved me so many times.
-For one, it saves my budget because when I grocery shop I have direction and I have purpose in what I’m buying and how everything will get used during the week – there’s no wasted food!
+For one, it saves my budget because when I grocery shop I have direction and I have a purpose in what I’m buying and how everything will get used during the week – there’s no wasted food!

 Also, meal planning allows me to run on autopilot when it comes to my meals.
 If I’m ever wondering what to have for lunch or what to make for dinner all I have to do is check my meal plan, which is usually right on my phone.
 For a done-for-you meal plan and grocery list, every Seasonal Meal Guide I offer comes with a 4-week plan to save you even more time!